Registration for Courses

 Please note: course selection dates are currently being reviewed by the Registrar's Office, and so the exact dates of course selection periods may not be known (posted April 2019).
 The Registrar's Office will communicate with students directly, as needed.
 In general, course selection for the Winter semester begins in late October or early November.
 Course selection for the Summer semester begins in March, and for the Fall semester in June.
 Information about exact dates for course selection will be sent to your University of Guelph e-mail account.
 New Students, once admitted, will select their Fall semester courses during the summer.

 How to register for courses?

 Students have two options for course registration - WebAdvisor - or by registering in person using an Undergraduate Course Request form (PDF).
 WebAdvisor is highly recommended because you can easily access WebAdvisor from any computer with an Internet connection and you receive immediate feedback on section availability and your class schedule.
 All students must ensure that their classes fit together without conflict.
-Refer to the New Student Registration Handbook for detailed instructions on how to use WebAdvisor.
+Refer to the New Student Registration Guide for detailed instructions on how to use WebAdvisor.